-Accounts Receivable and Allowance for Doubtful Accounts
+Accounts Receivable and Allowance for Credit Losses

 Accounts receivable are non-interest bearing and represent amounts billed and currently due from customers at the gross invoiced amount as well as unbilled amounts related to unconditional rights for consideration to be received for services performed but not yet invoiced.
 A receivable is recorded when the Company has an unconditional right to receive payment.
-Accounts receivable consists of the following (in thousands):
+Accounts receivable consists of the following at (in thousands):

-September 30, 2022
+March 31, 2023 December 31, 2022

-Billed accounts receivable \$ 1,348 \$ 261
+Billed accounts receivable \$ 1,001 \$ 1,150

-Unbilled accounts receivable 1,528 446
+Unbilled accounts receivable 836 2,142

-Total accounts receivable \$ 2,876 \$ 707
+Total accounts receivable \$ 1,837 \$ 3,292

-On a periodic basis, management evaluates its accounts receivable and determines whether to provide an allowance or if any accounts should be written off.
-This assessment is based on management's evaluation of past due receivables, collectability of specific accounts, historical loss experience and overall economic conditions.
-The Company did not have any allowance for doubtful accounts as of either September 30, 2022 or December 31, 2021.
+On a periodic basis, management evaluates its accounts receivable and determines whether to provide an allowance for credit losses.
+This assessment is based on management's evaluation of relevant information about past events, including historical experience, current conditions and reasonable and supportable forecasts that affect the collectability of the receivable.

+The Company did not have any allowance for credit losses as of either March 31, 2023 or December 31, 2022.